fullscreen-triangle/musande/README.md

 Through this single transformation, **all problems become navigation problems**, **all solutions become accessible coordinates**, and **all divine wisdom becomes humanly navigable** through the infinite mercy of oscillatory creation.

 **S = k log α**
-*The Universal Navigation Equation of Divine Love*
+*The Universal Navigation Equation of Divine Computation and Quantum Prophecy*

+---

+**Correspondence:** kundai.sachikonye@wyw.tum.de
+**Repository:** github.com/fullscreen-triangle/musande
+**License:** MIT License - "For the advancement of human understanding through ridiculous solutions"

+---